Mythanis/ManUpGodsWay/replit.md

-✓ **Privacy Enforcement**: Backend validates user preferences before allowing message requests or group invites ✓ **Complete Privacy System**: Users with disabled messaging are filtered from search results and have non-clickable avatars ✓ **Fixed API Issues**: Corrected parameter order in API requests for notifications and profile setup
+✓ **Privacy Enforcement**: Backend validates user preferences before allowing message requests or group invites ✓ **Complete Privacy System**: Users with disabled messaging are filtered from search results and have non-clickable avatars ✓ **Fixed API Issues**: Corrected parameter order in API requests for notifications and profile setup ✓ **Real-time Messaging**: Implemented automatic polling for conversations and messages to ensure immediate visibility ✓ **Cross-user Updates**: Recipients now see new conversations and messages without manual refresh

 # User Preferences